Oxfordshire in the 1754 British general election: Campaign

 We want no old Turner nor new Almanack.

+It was suspected that Lady Susanna Keck might have been the author of some of the poems.

 Result

 The result was declared on 17 April 1754.
-Wenman and Dashwood were ahead in the count of votes, but the returning officer made a "double return" (declaring both pairs of candidates to be elected, leaving the House of Commons to make the decision), and both sides petitioned against the election of their opponents.
+Wenman and Dashwood were ahead in the count of votes, however the returning officer made a "double return" (declaring both pairs of candidates to be elected, leaving the House of Commons to make the decision), and both sides petitioned against the election of their opponents.

 The Commons took months to reach its decision, examining the legitimacy of many of the individual votes; but since MPs almost invariably voted in such cases on partisan lines rather than on the merits of the case, the result was a foregone conclusion - the Commons had a Whig majority, and therefore the two Whig candidates were declared elected on 23 April 1755.
 As one of the Tories on the Committee, Sir William Meredith noted in a letter to the Duke of Portland:

 Nor, to this hour, can either side tell which had the majority of legal votes, nor any Member of Parliament who voted in that question give any other reason for his vote but as he stood inclined for the old [Tory] or new [Whig] interest of Oxfordshire.

+Lady Keck had said that the campaign might be the death of her and this proved to be the case.
+Six weeks after victory was declared by parliament, on 3 June 1755, Lady Keck died.

 Both parties in Oxfordshire were united in their determination to avoid a repetition of such a contest, and managed to reach an amicable compromise before the next general election, the Duke of Marlborough in future to nominate one member and the local Tories the other.
 Oxfordshire did not see a contested election again until 1826.